Pl0p/Modular_Synth/List_by_function.md

  - [Manual Gate](http://familjenronnberg.se/~niklas/diy/eurorack/manual_gate/) : This is a really convenient module!
 It's a manual gate, or a three keys keyboard
  - [Dual quad sequential switch](http://familjenronnberg.se/~niklas/diy/eurorack/seq_switch/) : This module is really useful for switching between sequencer channels.
 It is based on Doepfer A-151
  - [Clock to Gate](http://familjenronnberg.se/~niklas/diy/eurorack/clk2gate/) : It's a clock pulse or trigger to gate converter.
 It has a clock input, a buffered clock output, a duration control and two gate outputs.
 It has a LED that indicates a trig input when orange and the gate output when green
+ - [MinMax](https://www.schmitzbits.de/minmax.html) : Maximum and minimum of several voltages, shree inputs are shown, but it can be extended to arbitrary lengths
+ - [Signal Switchter](https://www.schmitzbits.de/switch.html) : This circuit can be used to switch a pair of audio or CV signals to a common output.
+It uses standard CMOS switches in a configuration that does eliminate most of the distortion, and allows for full voltage range to be processed

 # SAMPLE & HOLD
  - [Kinks](http://mutable-instruments.net/modules/kinks): Utility module - rectifier, analog logic, S&H, noise